20 Animals With Green Eyes

 The name of the Green-eyed Flower Bee (Anthophora bimaculata) refers to its enormous vivid green eyes.

-These frogs, known as Ranoidea serrata, can be found in a variety of habitats, including up dreary streams.
+These frogs, known as Ranoidea serrata, can be found in various habitats, including up dreary streams.
 They get their name from their big green eyes.

 These frogs are frequently seen with brilliant green skin and eyes.